TypeCellOS/BlockNote/packages/website/docs/examples/saving-loading.md

 ---
-title: Alert Block
+title: Saving & Loading
-description: In this example, we create a custom Alert block which is used to emphasize text.
+description: In this example, we save the editor contents to local storage whenever a change is made, and load the saved contents when the editor is created.
-imageTitle: Alert Block
+imageTitle: Saving & Loading
-path: /examples/alert-block
+path: /examples/saving-loading
 ---

 <script setup>